chd-vicis/seng637-a4/seng637-a4-team_number.md

 # how did you test each functionality with different test data

+We selected X key functionalities of the Home Depot website to test thoroughly.
+For each functionality, we developed test cases using Selenium IDE.
+The table below covers the test cases that we developed.

 | Functionality         | Test Cases                                                            |
 |-----------------------|-----------------------------------------------------------------------|
 | Reviews      | Test if the reviews belong to the correct product                            |